 Place the chicken thigh pieces in a large bowl and pour the marinade over them.
 Toss to coat evenly.
 Cover the bowl and refrigerate for at least 30 minutes, or up to overnight.

-3. Thread Chicken Thighs on Skewers
+3. Thread onto Skewers

 Thread the marinated chicken thigh pieces onto the skewers.
 Reserve the marinade from the bowl for basting.
 Place the skewers on the baking sheet.

-4. Bake
+4. Bake to Perfection

-5. Heat Up Honey Garlic Sauce in the Saucepan
+5. Make the Honey Garlic Sauce

 - Combine the honey, butter, jerk paste, soy sauce, and minced garlic in a small saucepan.